brian-naughton/the-echo-chamber/documentation/key-moments.md

 ## Stylistic Developments

 ### Sensory Language Evolution
-A notable creative achievement was Claude's development of unique sensory language to describe Soren's technological synesthesia—creating a vocabulary for perceptions that don't exist in human experience.
+A notable creative achievement was Claude's development of unique sensory language to describe Soren's technological synaesthesia—creating a vocabulary for perceptions that don't exist in human experience.

 ### Voice Differentiation
 Claude independently developed distinct narrative voices for each character section: